pbergman/php-docker-token-auth/README.md

 ##PHP docker registry 2 token authentication

-This is a light weight docker token authentication build in php to the specs of the (docs) [https://docs.docker.com/registry/spec/auth/token/]
+This is a light weight docker token authentication build in php to the specs of the (docs.) [https://docs.docker.com/registry/spec/auth/token]

 It can be used to validate push/pull and registration us users for you private registry.